smbanaie/Anisa-Postgres-2/Sections/Section-4-DQL/1-Select-Hands-On.md

    select 'Ali' as "ALI" ;

+   select 'ALi' as name1, 28 as age1
+   union
+   select 'Sara' as name2, 22 as age2;

+   select *
+   from (
-   select 'ALi' as name, 28 as age;
+   select 'ALi' as name, 28 as age union select 'Sara' as name2, 22 as age2
+   ),
+   (
+   select 'Tehran' as "city"
+   );

    ```